 Systemic Effects of Stress on Hormones – Appetite, Thyroid, and Beyond

-Stress will impact the thyroid and adrenals, worsen or potentially induce gut issues, and impact the brain in terms of shrinking the hippocampus (executive cognition) and hypertrophying the amygdala (fear and excitement center) making us more reactive to stress.
-This is really a systemic effect of stress and why it’s so important to frequently discuss stress management with your clients.
+Chronic stress has the potential to impact the thyroid and adrenals, worsen or potentially induce gut issues, and impact the brain by shrinking the hippocampus (executive cognition) and hypertrophying the amygdala (fear and excitement center), making us more reactive to stress.

 The next thing to look at would be appetite-related hormones under stress.
 In this particular study, levels of leptin and insulin were also measured.
-One of leptin’s main functions is long-term satiety.
+One of leptin’s main functions is long-term satiety, or feeling satisfied and full from meals.
 Insulin, besides regulating blood sugar, also acts as a short-term satiety hormone in animals and people who aren’t insulin resistant.

 The first finding in this study was elevated insulin, which isn’t counterintuitive or unpredictable.
 The mice ate more calories and therefore gained body fat, ate more sugar, and were stressed.
 All three of these can induce insulin resistance by themselves, but the combination makes it happen that much faster.